UEABIO/physalia-R-course-2023/docs/01-intro-to-r.md

 ## Vectors

-We have been working with R objects containing a single element of data, but we will more commonly work with vectors.
+We have been working with R objects containing a single element of data (the technical term is **scalar**), but we will more commonly work with vectors.
 A vector is a sequence of elements, all of the same data type.
 These could be logical, numerical, character etc.

 ```r